Hearty Miso Soup ~

 Then add the celery, carrots and water and bring to a boil.
 Then cover and reduce to a simmer.
 Continue to simmer until veggies begin to soften.
 About 15 min.

-Add the green onion and mushrooms.
+Add the green onions and mushrooms.
 Cover and gently simmer until vegetables are cooked through.
 About 5 min.

-Carefully transfer 1 cup of the warm water from the pot to a bowl, then whisk in the miso paste.
-This helps the miso mix into the water easily.
+Carefully transfer 1 cup of the warm water from the pot to a bowl, then whisk the miso paste into the bowl of water.
+This helps to easily mix the miso into the water.

 Once the paste has been dissolved, pour the miso water into the pot and stir to combine.